josecastillolema/mini-nfv/README.md

 ### Automation / Jinja2 support

 On top of that, mini-nfv supports [Jinja2](http://jinja.pocoo.org/docs/2.10/), a full featured and designer-friendly template engine for Python, with an integrated sandboxed execution environment.
 This way, developers can easily automate the scale-out of vNF deployments and NFV orquestration graphs within the TOSCA templates.
-Inside the TOSCA templates, variables or expres- sions can be defined, as in for example:
+Inside the TOSCA templates, variables or expressions can be defined, as in for example:
 ```
 ip_dst_prefix: ’{{ ip_dst }}’
 ```